18kimn/revisiting-dubois/content/raw-texts/paper.md

 The spiral shape is one of Du Bois' many responses to the issue of scale.
-Demographic variables like income or raw population counts usually vary wildly, requiring the use of either focusing on only a certain range or log-transforming the data before plotting.
+Demographic variables like income or raw population counts usually vary wildly, often producing a graph with one or two very, very long bars and leaving other bars to be almost invisible.
+This would also handle space inefficiently on a panel, leaving much white space where smaller quantities are not displayed.
+One strategy for these cases has been the use of either focusing on only a certain range of values, or log-transforming the data before plotting.
 Du Bois provides an alternative strategy, making use of spirals to compactly wrap bars.
 With the spiral, quantities that are many times larger than others can be represented in geometrically accurate terms, meaning the area occupied by a bar is directly proportional to the quantity it represents.
+But unlike traditional bar plots where some bars might dwarf others, in the spiral geometry Du Bois can efficiently have longer bars take up white space that smaller bars do not use.
+Because of this, all quantities can usually be presented alongside each other.

 ### `geom_pathspiral`

 The path-spiral geometry is inspired by Plate 11 from Du Bois' exhibition.
-Like the spiral geometry above, this shape is an answer to the problem of scale, compactly wrapping a bar so that one category's measure may be displayed alongside other categories' measures.
+Like the spiral geometry above, this shape is an answer to the problem of scale, compactly wrapping a bar so that categories associated with different values may be presented alongside each other, no matter if one category is many times larger than another.
 Unlike the spiral geometry shape, this shape only applies the spiral for a single category, leaving the rest of the categories to be represented in linear segments.
-The first linear segment is a horizontal line, and then each segment following this are connected at alternating +45^\circ and -45^\circ angles.
+The first linear segment is a horizontal line, and then each segment following this are connected at alternating $+45^\circ$ and

-An example of this is shown below.
-Like the `geom_spiral` function, `geom_pathspiral` requires
+$-45^\circ$ angles.

 ```{#lst:pathspiral .R caption="geom_pathspiral()"}
 ggplot(georgia, aes(x = year, y = high_school_grads)) +